ccerv1/blog/essays/marathon.md

 ### Why we run the wrong marathon

+When we want to improve ourselves, marathons are the first thing we pull off the shelf because they are so well-packaged.
+They are a complete product, comprised of essentially one active ingredient: running.
+And we turn to this one ingredient to solve a host of general conditions.

 My motivation for wanting to run a marathon is primarily to be healthier.
 I want to burn off excess fat, improve my cardiovascular health, and live longer.
 I also love the idea of "earning" a weekend full of guilt-free pizza and beer.

 If I were to approach accomplishing these goals from first principles, there is no way I would determine that running 26.2 miles on pavement is the best way to achieve them.

 We run the wrong marathon because we have a sense of something we want to accomplish but no system for tracking progress and staying accountable to putting in the work.

 The power of marathons is that they come with structure and accountability out of the box.
 We crave this structure and accountability whenever we set out to improve ourselves.
 We yearn for feedback loops and motivation to keep putting in steady progress even when it seems we've plateaued or regressed.
 We've all set goals that we've failed to achieve.